vbarbosavaz/simple-iris-webapp/README.md

 cd path_to/DSIA5201A_app
 ```

-Create the docker containers (depending on your computer and your connexion and you computer this operation can take a few minutes).
+Create the docker containers (depending on your computer and your connexion this operation can take a while).

 ```bash
 docker build -t app_flask:latest .